KlickyMao/emqx-enterprise-docs-en/cluster.rst

 Cluster Design of EMQ X
 ------------------------

-The cluster architecture of EMQ X is based on distrubuted Erlang/OTP and Mnesia database.
+The cluster architecture of EMQ X is based on distributed Erlang/OTP and Mnesia database.

 The cluster design could be summarized by the following two rules::